-Please find presentations, recordings, and information relating to talks and events which HEAT organise on this page.
+Please find details, presentations, recordings, and information relating to films and talks which HEAT organise on this page.

 ‘Any EV Questions Show’ – Electric Vehicle question and answer session, 3rd February 2021

 A recording of HEAT’s recent online event ‘Any EV Questions Show’ can be found by following this link